DUI Breath Test

-Never assume that a breath test reading over the legal limit means that you will be convicted of driving under the influence of alcoholic beverages (DUI).
+Never assume that a breath test reading over the legal limit means you will be convicted of driving under the influence of alcoholic beverages (DUI).

 Click here to read more about our Recent Case Results in DUI Cases.

-If you were arrested for a first DUI and your breath test reading was over .08 but at .20 or under, then you might be eligible to enter a new DUI diversion program in Hillsborough County, known as RIDR.
+If you were arrested for a first DUI and your breath test reading was over .08 but at .20 or under, you might be eligible to enter a new DUI diversion program in Hillsborough County, known as RIDR.

-If you were arrested for DUI and blew over the legal limit of .08 then contact an experienced criminal defense attorney at the Sammis Law Firm.
+If you were arrested for DUI and blew over the legal limit of .08, contact an experienced criminal defense attorney at the Sammis Law Firm.

 The attorneys at the Sammis Law Firm focus on DUI defense and breath test DUI cases in Tampa and Hillsborough County, FL.
 We have offices in New Port Richey across from the West Pasco Judicial Center and in Clearwater near the Criminal Justice Center (CJC) courthouse.

-Call 813-250-0500 to discuss your case today.
+Contact us to discuss your case today.

-In many of these cases, our goal is to have the breath test reading completely excluded so that if the case goes to trial the prosecutor is not able to tell the jury that the client took the breath test or blew over the legal limit.
+In many of these cases, our goal is to have the breath test reading completely excluded so that if the case goes to trial, the prosecutor is not able to tell the jury that the client took the breath test or blew over the legal limit.